jermnelson/Colorado-Springs-Friends-Meeting-Website/2011/eleventh-month/MinutesForMeetingForWorshipForBusiness.rst

        up.  `Genie`_ is happy to share the contact information for Friends to visit the group.
 Meeting agreed.

-    E. We returned to the Joint Statement on Palestine from AFSC, QUONW and FCNL that was brought to Friend’s attention last month.  `Bill`_ clarified that this statement is not for our approval but for our information.  `Bill`_ discussed the issues of politics and spirituality in Quakers.
+    e.
+We returned to the Joint Statement on Palestine from AFSC, QUONW and FCNL that was brought to Friend’s attention last month.  `Bill`_ clarified that this statement is not for our approval but for our information.  `Bill`_ discussed the issues of politics and spirituality in Quakers.
 We discussed an interest in having a soup and sharing on the topic of politics and religion.

 5. New Business

-    A. Our noisy neighbors.
+    a.
+Our noisy neighbors.
 The bar next door has begun opening at 10 AM on Sundays.
 We have had only friendly contacts with employees and managers in an effort to reduce the level of the music during Meeting for Worship.
 All requests have been honored.  `Molly`_ spoke to the manager during the week and explained our needs, and meeting was quiet on Sunday.

-    B. `Carlton`_ and `Ginger`_ are looking into the possibility of our moving on to Colorado College’s campus, if we need or want to.
+    b. `Carlton`_ and `Ginger`_ are looking into the possibility of our moving on to Colorado College’s campus, if we need or want to.
 We discussed the pros and cons.

-    C. `Sarah`_ reported that `Jeremy`_ has begun to look at the Meeting’s website and he and Sarah will have some questions for the Meeting next month.
+    c. `Sarah`_ reported that `Jeremy`_ has begun to look at the Meeting’s website and he and Sarah will have some questions for the Meeting next month.

-    D. `Sarah`_ also presented `Carlton`_ with the letter to send to Wells Fargo explaining that we are  closing our accounts because of our beliefs.
+    d. `Sarah`_ also presented `Carlton`_ with the letter to send to Wells Fargo explaining that we are  closing our accounts because of our beliefs.

 We closed at 2PM in silence.

 Presented in the Light,